The value of FAQs has often been contentious (and not always because so many websites call them FAQ’s).

 Why Google loves Schema

-The bots that crawled your website (metadata, page copy and links) used to have a relatively small number of sites to visit.
-But the web got bigger and they have to work harder and faster.
+The bots that crawl your website (metadata, page copy and links) used to have a relatively small number of sites to visit.
+But the web got bigger and now they have to work harder and faster.

 Without Schema, they have to make assumptions and judgement calls about the information on your page and what it refers to.
 Assumption doesn’t give the bot confidence that they are right.